 ¶ The Zoom Monolith

-Our current reality: most of us who are lucky enough to have kept our well-paying tech jobs during the Covid-19 pandemic have had our whole portfolio of IRL meetings and moments – all the things that enabled us to build rapport, trust, and candor with our teammates – swapped with one monolithic video meeting format.
-These video meetings end up falling victim to the the caucus rule (“the first person to utter something gets the floor”), making hard-to-impossible to align a team effectively.
-And let's be real; even when meetings are structured, they’re still absolutely exhausting, and we just have way too many of them.
+In the last year, most of us privileged to work in high-paying jobs have had our IRL work life – all the in-person meetings and moments that enabled us to build rapport, trust, and candor with our teammates – swapped with one official monolithic video meeting format.
+When Zoom calls are unstructured, they quickly become victim to the caucus rule (“the first person to utter something gets the floor”), making hard-to-impossible for our teams to align and communicate effectively.
+And let's be real; even when our Zoom interactions are structured, they’re still absolutely exhausting, and we just have way too many of them.
 Tone and intent easily gets lost; the signal lost in our collective fatigue and the god-awful form factor.

 How can we deliberate about what solutions we’re going to build if we can’t hash out the hard details together in person like we used to?